ahaas207/NLP_Project/README.md

 ## Description

-Explores the limitations of human-authored tone (in the context of sentiment) priming language models.
+Explores the limitations of human-authored tone (in the context of sentiment) when priming language models.

 ## Table of Contents